Applying for a Mortgage: Interview With Stella Mutai, NCBA Bank Kenya Plc

 Yes.
 The process of transfer involves a ‘discharge of charge’ from the other institution then a registration of charge to NCBA Bank Kenya Plc.
 Note that no stamp duty is required in this case since the title is already registered in the borrower’s name.
 Legal fees are however applicable.

-Can we use our joint incomes to apply for a loan?
+Can we use our joint incomes for a mortgage application?

 Yes.
 You can use joint incomes to apply for a mortgage.
 Depending on the type of loan request, we can consider both incomes in assessing your ability to pay the loan.

-The repayment amount depends on several factors such as loan amount, the term of the loan and age of the applicant.
+The repayment amount depends on several factors such as loan amount, the loan term and the applicant’s age.

 Yes.
 We understand that you may have other additional sources of income.
-Other sources of income will be considered as long as they are properly documented and can be verified.
+We will consider other sources of income as long as you properly document and verify them.

 Our maximum repayment period is 25 years.
 We allow our customers to choose loan repayment periods ranging from 1 to 25 years.
 The period is dependent on the customer’s retirement age, source of income and ability to pay the loan.

-What is my required contribution for a mortgage?
+What is my required contribution for a mortgage and the costs involved to get a mortgage?

-You will be required to raise a 10% deposit as your down-payment for the purchase of the house.
+For the purchase of the house, you will need to raise a 10% deposit as your down-payment.
 We offer owner-occupier lending to a maximum of up to 105%, between the value of the property and the selling price whichever is lower.
 In most circumstances, the market value and selling price are roughly equal.

 How long does it take to process a loan?